Stability-AI/StableStudio/README.md

 StableStudio will be running at [localhost:3000](http://localhost:3000) by default.

-> If you are using the default Stability API plugin, You'll need to have your [API key](https://platform.stability.ai/docs/getting-started/authentication) handy, otherwise you should be good to go!
+> If you are using the default Stability API plugin, You'll need to have your [API key](https://platform.stability.ai/docs/getting-started/authentication) handy.
+Otherwise, you should be good to go!

 # <a id="about" href="#about">About</a>